Government of Azad Kashmir: Ministers

+Advisors

 Legislature

 The Azad Kashmir Legislative Assembly, also known as the AJK Legislative Assembly, is a unicameral legislature of elected representatives.
 The assembly consists of 41 elected members and eight co-opted members of whom five are women, one is from the Ulama community, one is from Jammu and Kashmir technocrats and other professionals, and one is from Jammu and Kashmir nationals residing abroad.

 Judiciary

 Supreme Court

 The Supreme Court of Azad Jammu and Kashmir is the highest court of appeals in Azad Kashmir.
 It consists of a chief justice and two other judges.
 The number of judges in the supreme Court has been fixed at three by the Azad Kashmir Interim Constitution Act of 1974.

 High Court

 The high court of Azad Kashmir, which serves as the court of appeals, has three circuit benches based in Kotli, Mirpur and Rawalakot.